Alexander Stubb: Early career

-Between 1995 and 1997, Stubb was a researcher at the Finnish Foreign Office, and then at the Academy of Finland from 1997 to 1999.
+Between 1995 and 1997, Stubb was a researcher at the Finnish Ministry for Foreign Affairs, and later at the Academy of Finland from 1997 to 1999.
 In 1997 he began to work also as a columnist.

-From 1999 to 2001, Stubb was a researcher in Finland's representation in the European Union in Brussels, and a member of the Finnish government's delegation to the intergovernmental negotiations for the Treaty of Nice.
-In 2000, he became a lecturer at the College of Europe.
-Following the IGC's conclusion in 2001 he became an adviser to the President of the European Commission (then Romano Prodi) and a member of the Commission Task Force on the European Convention.
-In 2003 he returned to Finland's representation to the EU as a special expert and to the intergovernmental negotiations, this time for the European Constitution.
+From 1999 to 2001, Stubb was a researcher at the Permanent Representation of Finland to the EU in Brussels, and a member of the Finnish government's delegation to the intergovernmental negotiations for the Treaty of Nice.
+In 2000, he became a visiting professor at the College of Europe.
+Following the IGC's conclusion in 2001 he became an adviser to the President of the European Commission Romano Prodi and a member of the Commission Task Force on the European Convention.
+In 2003 he returned to Finland's Representation to the EU as a counsellor.
 When that ended in 2004, he stood for the National Coalition Party in the election to the European Parliament.